LukeKellyGDEV/Breakfast/README.md

 # Breakfast

-This mornning i had fat free yoghurt with tropical granola mixed in for breakfast.
+This morning i had fat free yoghurt with tropical granola mixed in for breakfast.

 [Linkedin](https://www.linkedin.com/in/luke-kelly-062445223/)